 Most of us give into temptations as we claw our way to better health.
 Just get back up every time you fall and there is nothing you can’t accomplish.
 It may take some time, but you will do it.

-For the last year, I have practiced intermittent fasting while breastfeeding.
-Through following the tips above, it’s been of one of the most important steps I’ve taken to conquer my cravings, lose my baby weight from 4 pregnancies, and finally reclaim my health.
+These tips for intermittent fasting while breastfeeding have helped me be successful in getting back to my weight from before having 4 kids.
+Through following the tips above, it’s been of one of the most important steps I’ve taken to conquer my cravings, lose over 35 lbs of stubborn weight, and finally reclaim my health.

 Good luck, mama!